-No butts about it, anal gland issues are not at the top of anyone’s conversation list.
-However, it is a fairly common problem that occurs in many of our pets.
-Anal sac impaction most often results in only minor irritation (or, shall we say, “rear-itation”), but if left unchecked, an anal sac abscess can develop.
-This is a common complication that I see in the ER.
-Owners usually present their pet for “bleeding from the rectum,” when in reality, it is a ruptured anal sac that is draining blood-tinged fluid.
+No butts about it, dog anal gland issues are not at the top of anyone’s conversation list.
+However, it is a fairly common problem for many of our pets.
+Anal sac impaction most often results in only minor irritation (or, shall we say, “rear-itation”), but if left unchecked, an anal gland abscess can develop.

+A ruptured anal gland is a common complication that I see with dogs in the veterinary ER.
+Owners usually present their pet for “bleeding from the rectum” and swelling under dog's tail when in reality, it’s a ruptured anal sac that is draining blood-tinged fluid.
 It’s what I refer to as “anal sacs gone bad.”

-What are they?
+What are anal glands?

 What is the anatomy?

-At this stage, the gland is generally swollen and not painful.
-However, if an infection develops the area can then become painful, swollen and sometimes result in the formation of an abscess.
-Infection develops because blockage of the duct results in inflammation of those local tissues.
-In general, when any tissue is inflamed it is no longer happy and healthy, making it easy for the bacteria that normally live in the area to get out of check and “take over,” causing an infection.
+Anal sac infections develop because blockage of the duct results in inflammation of those local tissues.
+In general, any tissue that’s inflamed is no longer happy and healthy, making it easy for the bacteria that normally live in the area to get out of check and “take over,” causing an bacterial infection.

 I bravely tackled the mission of watching a disturbing array of YouTube videos, trying to find one that best demonstrated the task properly.
 This video provides a good illustration of the task.
 It may be considered graphic by some, so please don’t click the link if you are easily queasy—some things are best left to professionals.

-What if the scooting continues?
+What if the Dog scooting continues?

-Another important reason to have your pet examined by your veterinarian if scooting continues is that there could also be other causes of this behavior such as allergies, parasites or even referred back pain.
+Another important reason to have your pet examined by your veterinarian if scooting continues is that there could also be other causes of this behavior, such as allergies, parasites or even referred back pain.